wevbarker/PSALTer-devel/README.md

 I am grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and am supported by [Girton College, Cambridge](https://www.girton.cam.ac.uk/).

 ## Examples

+The theories which are tested in `./xAct/PSALTer/Documentation/English/Calibration.nb`, alongside a few other theories, are listed below.
+To understand the physical motivations, please refer to the notebook.

 ### Metric-affine gravity